Cartecay, Georgia, US

 |CARTECAY RIVER NEAR ELLIJAY, GA|

-We have a new offical gauge for the Cartecay.
-This new gauge, located at the East Ellijay city limits on Highway 52 - about 1/4 mile east of the Highway 515 bridge, is now online.
-The new gauge replaces the Coosawattee gauge for this reach.
+The gauge is located at the East Ellijay city limits on Highway 52 - about 1/4 mile east of the Highway 515 bridge.

 Most of this section of the Cartecay River runs through a residential area.
 There are no restrooms after you put in and most of the river banks are on private property.
 So, please take care of these needs before putting on.
 You will paddle past cabins and homes on both sides of the river for most of this section.
 Most of the homeowners are friendly toward the boating community, but they do not want to see you nude, nor do they want you going to the bathroom in their yard.
 It is recommended that you keep your groups small and quiet and not stay too long at any one spot, or put on the river after dark.
 In short, please be respectful to the home owners.